 - The value of these collapsed in 2008-2009.

 - This collapse sharply eroded government revenues.
 At the same time, demand for many government social services skyrocketed.

 - Political decisions were made to shore up the financial system, apparently avoiding a complete collapse, and to shore up some government services in the short run.

 - Political decisions were made to cut off the short term shoring up of government services.
 Political decisions were made to deny any significant new tax revenues to provide for government services.

 - Schools, libraries, social and health services, and many other government-provided services are cut, eliminated or eroded.

 - Cataloging services get cut and blame is cast in many directions – except toward the political decisions that led to the cuts.

-This leads to the (I believe) brilliant insight of Clay Shirkey that the problem is not information overload--it is filter failure (as I mentioned in my ALA paper at http://blog.jweinheimer.net/2012/06/reality-check-what-is-it-that-public.html)
+This leads to the (I believe) brilliant insight of Clay Shirkey that the problem is not information overload–it is filter failure (as I mentioned in my ALA paper at http://blog.jweinheimer.net/2012/06/reality-check-what-is-it-that-the-public-wants-today.html)